Science Teacher Jobs in USA with Visa Sponsorship

 Do science teachers qualify for H-1B visa sponsorship?

-Yes, science teachers can qualify for H-1B sponsorship when the position requires a bachelor's degree in a specific science field like biology, chemistry, physics, or earth science.
+Yes, science teachers can qualify for H-1B visa sponsorship when the position requires a bachelor's degree in a specific science field like biology, chemistry, physics, or earth science.
 The key is proving the role demands specialized knowledge, not just general teaching credentials.

 What degree do I need for science teacher visa sponsorship?